modmore/docs/en/01_Commerce/v1/75_Developer/09_Custom_Shipping_Methods.md

 ````

 Any field instance can be used, and you can also use the built-in validation.
 [See Forms & Fields](Admin/Form_Fields) for more information on defining fields.

+To add fields to products, or to offer more functionality with regards to the processing, you need a custom order _shipment_ type.

 Commerce ships with the standard `comShippingMethod` ("Standard Shipping Method"), a country-based `comShippingMethodByCountry` ("Country-Specific Shipping Method"), and the `comShippingMethodByWeight` ("Weight-Specific Shipping Method") shipping method class.
 These can be useful for inspiration.